ice-cold/ice-cold.ruhoh.com/pages/about.md

 description:
 ---

-Hello, how are you?

 Hi all, my name is [CT Ye](ice-cold.ruhoh.com).
 I like to

-- Read news about OpenStack.
+- Read news about information technologies.

 - Write some blog to record what I have learned.